-46. The statistical and market information contained in this Prospectus relating to India and the educational content provider industry has been derived or extracted from the Nielsen and Technopak Research Reports commissioned by us and from various government and other publicly-available publications.
+45. The statistical and market information contained in this Draft Red Herring Prospectus relating to India and the educational content provider industry has been derived or extracted from the Nielsen and Technopak Research Reports commissioned by us and from various government and other publicly-available publications.

-The statistical and market information contained in this Prospectus relating to India and the educational content provider industry have been derived or extracted from the Nielsen and Technopak Research Reports commissioned by us, and from government publications and reports from other publicly-available publications that we believe are reliable.
+The statistical and market information contained in this Draft Red Herring Prospectus relating to India and the educational content provider industry have been derived or extracted from the Nielsen and Technopak Research Reports commissioned by us, and from government publications and reports from other publicly-available publications that we believe are reliable.
 These statistics and market information include the data and statistics included in the section entitled "Industry Overview" on page 119.
-Investors should note that Technopak and Nielsen were engaged to prepare the Nielsen and Technopak Research Reports, respectively, for use in this Prospectus.
-Nielsen and Technopak Research Reports and other market information contained in each of the Nielsen and Technopak Research Reports and reproduced in this Prospectus is drawn from sources that they consider reliable.
-As this Prospectus contains information from an external industry report we do not guarantee the accuracy, adequacy or completeness of the information and disclaim responsibility for any errors or omissions in the information or for the results obtained from the use of the information.
+Investors should note that Technopak and Nielsen were engaged to prepare the Nielsen and Technopak Research Reports, respectively, for use in this Draft Red Herring Prospectus.
+Nielsen and Technopak have advised that the statistical and other market information contained in each of the Nielsen and Technopak Research Reports and reproduced in this Draft Red Herring Prospectus is drawn from sources that they consider reliable.
+As this Draft Red Herring Prospectus contains information from an external industry report we do not guarantee the accuracy, adequacy or completeness of the information and disclaim responsibility for any errors or omissions in the information or for the results obtained from the use of the information.
 The commissioned report also highlights certain industry and market data, which may be subject to assumptions.
 There is no standard data gathering methodologies in the industry in which we conduct business, and the methodologies and assumptions may change based on various factors.